henzler/unsupervised-videos/README.md

 # Unsupervised Learning of 3D Object Categories from Videos in the Wild

-This is the repository that contains source code for the [Unsupervised Learning of 3D Object Categories from Videos in the Wild](https://unsupervised-videos.github.io).
+This is the repository that contains source code for the [Unsupervised Learning of 3D Object Categories from Videos in the Wild](henzler.github.io/unsupervised-videos).

-If you find Nerfies useful for your work please cite:
+If you find this work useful for your work please cite:
 ```
 @article{henzler2021unsupervised,
     author    = {Henzler, Philipp and Reizenstein, Jeremy and Labatut, Patrick and Shapovalov, Roman and Ritschel, Tobias and Vedaldi, Andrea and Novotny, David},